18F/ekip-api/README.md

 The [Every Kid in a Park] (https://www.whitehouse.gov/the-press-office/2015/02/19/fact-sheet-launching-every-kid-park-initiative-and-designating-new-natio) initiative is part of President Obama’s commitment to protect our Nation’s unique outdoor spaces and ensure that every American has the opportunity to visit and enjoy them.
 This initiative provides all fourth grade students and their families with free admission to National Parks and other federal lands and waters for a full year.

 #About this site
 This is the repository for the Every Kid in a Park website.
 The site itself consists of four primary "sections": the **Landing / Home Page, How it Works, Get Your Pass**, and **Plan a Trip**.
 Secondary pages include the **About** page, which provides information for the press, partner agencies, and more.

-A site map can be found [here](https://github.com/18F/ekip/wiki/Site-Map).
+###The Wiki
+Looking for something that you can't find here?
+A [site map](https://github.com/18F/ekip/wiki/Site-Map) and other information can be found on the [Every Kid in a Park wiki](https://github.com/18F/ekip/wiki).

+##Site Structure

 ###Landing / home
 The landing / home section describes the program, how it works, and provides links to resources for 4th grade students, educators and parents.